GridTools/gt4py/docs/functional/QuickstartGuide.md

 edge_weight_field = np_as_located_field(CellDim, C2EDim)(edge_weights)
 ```

-Now you have everything to implement the the pseudo-laplacian.
+Now you have everything to implement the pseudo-laplacian.
 Its field operator requires the cell field and the edge weights as inputs, and outputs a cell field of the same shape as the input.

 The first line of the field operator calculates the edge difference for all edges.
 This is done by creating a temporary field over edges with the value of the first cell neighbour and another temporary field with the value of the second, and the difference of the two fields gives the `edge_differences`.

-The second lines first creates a temporary field using `edge_differences(C2E)`, which contains the the three adjacent edge differences for every cell.
+The second lines first creates a temporary field using `edge_differences(C2E)`, which contains the three adjacent edge differences for every cell.
 This table is then multiplied elementwise with the `edge_weights`.
 The final result is a field over cells that contains the pseudo-laplacian.

 ```{code-cell} ipython3
 @field_operator